 Develop and register a solid, taste-masked, first line lopinavir/ritonavir-based fixed-dose formulation with two nucleoside reverse transcriptase inhibitors (NRTIs), lamivudine and abacavir

 current phase of drug development

-The objective of the 4-in-1 is to combine the four drugs needed for the treatment of paediatric HIV into a single, easy-to-use granule-filled capsule, also called a fixed-dose combination, which is heat-stable, taste-masked, solid, and does not contain alcohol or inappropriate solvents.
+As part of DNDi’s goal to ensure children living with HIV benefit from optimum ARV formulations, the objective of the 4-in-1 project was to combine the four drugs recommended for the treatment of paediatric HIV into a single, easy-to-use granule-filled capsule, also called a fixed-dose combination, which is heat-stable, taste-masked, solid, and does not contain alcohol or inappropriate solvents.

 The ‘4-in-1’ fixed-dose combination combines the protease inhibitors lopinavir and ritonavir with the nucleoside reverse transcriptase inhibitors (NRTIs) lamivudine and abacavir.